lawrennd/old_talks/_deepnn/introduction.md

 \figure{\includegif{\diagramsDir/ml/le-net-scale}{60%}}{Gif animation of LeNet-5 in action, here the scale invariance of the network is being tested.}{le-net-5}

-\notes{But at the same meeting Vladmir Vapnik was there as was Bernhard Scholkopf.
+\notes{At the same meeting Vladmir Vapnik was present, as was Bernhard Schölkopf.
 Corinna Cortes, Bernard Boser, Isabelle Guyon and Vladmir Vapnik were all instrumental in developing the Support Vector Machine.}

 \newslide{}